 When compliance teams evaluate e-invoicing requirements across countries, the natural instinct is to work country by country: What does France require?
 What format does Saudi Arabia use?
 When is Poland's deadline?
 These are necessary questions, but they are the wrong starting point.

 The right starting point is the compliance model.
-Every country that mandates e-invoicing follows one of five architectural approaches — and understanding which model a country uses tells you more about the technical integration effort, vendor requirements, and operational impact than any individual deadline or format specification.
+Every country that mandates e-invoicing follows one of five architectural approaches, and understanding which model a country uses tells you more about the technical integration effort, vendor requirements, and operational impact than any individual deadline or format specification.

 In the post-audit model, businesses exchange invoices freely.
-The tax authority reviews records after the fact — during audits, VAT returns, or periodic reporting.
+The tax authority reviews records after the fact, during audits, VAT returns, or periodic reporting.
 No government system touches the invoice before it reaches the buyer.

 Post-audit is the legacy model.
 Most countries adopting it are already planning transitions to real-time or decentralised approaches.

 The decentralised model routes invoices through accredited service providers in a 4-corner or 5-corner network.
 PEPPOL is the most common implementation.
-No government platform sits in the middle — but the network provides structure and interoperability.
+No government platform sits in the middle, but the network provides structure and interoperability.

 Continuous Transaction Controls (CTC) require businesses to report invoice data to the tax authority at or near the time of issuance.
-The invoice still goes directly to the buyer — but the tax authority sees it simultaneously.
+The invoice still goes directly to the buyer, but the tax authority sees it simultaneously.

-**Technical implications:** Significant.
-ERP systems must be configured to generate and transmit structured data to the government platform in real time.
-This typically requires API integration, retry logic for failed transmissions, and the ability to handle platform downtime gracefully.
-Format requirements are strict — the tax authority defines the schema, not the business.
+The integration effort is significant.
+ERP systems must generate and transmit structured data to the government platform in real time, which typically requires API integration, retry logic for failed transmissions, and the ability to handle platform downtime gracefully.
+Format requirements are strict: the tax authority defines the schema, not the business.
+Countries with large informal economies or VAT gaps are adopting CTC because it closes the information asymmetry between what businesses report on VAT returns and what they actually invoice.

-CTC is the "surveillance without friction" model — it closes the VAT gap without slowing down commerce.
+CTC is the "surveillance without friction" model.
+It closes the VAT gap without slowing down commerce.

-**Technical implications:** High.
-All invoice traffic must flow through the government platform, which becomes a single point of failure.
-ERP systems need certified connections to the platform, and businesses must handle platform-specific validation errors, downtime procedures, and archiving requirements.
+All invoice traffic must flow through that platform, which becomes a single point of failure.
+ERP systems need certified connections, and businesses must handle platform-specific validation errors, downtime procedures, and archiving requirements.
 The platform dictates format, timing, and delivery.
+Poland's KSeF, launching in February 2026, is the next major test, covering all VAT-registered businesses by April 2026.

-Centralised platforms trade operational resilience for maximum tax authority control — the government becomes your invoice delivery infrastructure.
+Centralised platforms trade operational resilience for maximum tax authority control.
+The government becomes your invoice delivery infrastructure.

 The clearance model is the most interventionist: the tax authority must approve an invoice before it can be legally issued.
 An invoice without government authorisation is not a valid invoice.

-Clearance is the nuclear option of tax compliance — absolute certainty for the government, absolute dependency for the business.
+Clearance is the nuclear option of tax compliance: absolute certainty for the government, absolute dependency for the business.

 Use the country comparison tool to evaluate compliance models side by side, and the interactive timeline to track how mandates and model implementations are evolving across your markets.